srlightbody/static-gospel/README.md

 ## Notes

-- The neovim theme is standalone: it vendors and adapts rose-pine/neovim's highlight engine (MIT, see LICENSE) and drives it from the palette above, so there's no runtime dependency and it's free to drift from rose pine over time.
+- The neovim theme vendors rose-pine/neovim's highlight engine (MIT, see LICENSE) and drives it off the palette above, so there's no runtime dependency and it can drift from rose pine.
-- Syntax roles: keywords ride `rift` (violet ritual), functions `siren` (magenta wound), types/members/properties `verdigris` (toxic teal), strings/numbers `witchfire` (gold), errors `ichor` (wound-red). `aether` (electric cyan) and the green cursor/`blight` sit a step hotter as the signals that must always read.
+- Syntax roles: keywords ride `rift` (violet ritual), functions `siren` (magenta wound), types/members/properties `verdigris` (toxic teal), strings/numbers `witchfire` (gold), errors `ichor` (wound-red).
-- ANSI: the blue slot (`color4` = `rift`) is now violet and sits close to the magenta slot (`color5` = `umbra`); a deliberate synthwave tradeoff, nvim accents and the 16-color ANSI are allowed to diverge.
+- ANSI: the blue slot (`color4` = `rift`) is violet and sits close to the magenta slot (`color5` = `umbra`).
+Tradeoff I took on purpose for the synthwave look, nvim accents and the 16-color ANSI don't have to match.
 - The accent keys (`ichor`/`witchfire`/`siren`/`rift`/`aether`/`umbra`/`blight`)
-  carry over from eldritch-rose, themselves eldritch renames of rose pine's love/gold/rose/pine/foam/iris/leaf, kept as a lineage marker even though the colors are now original.
+  carry over from eldritch-rose, which renamed rose pine's love/gold/rose/pine/foam/iris/leaf.
+None of the colors are the same anymore, I kept the names anyway.